Stop By For Brake Service Near You

 - Measurement of drum wear

-During your free brake check, we'll determine if your vehicle needs any further brake service, such as:
+During your complimentary inspection, we'll determine whether your vehicle needs any further brake service, such as:

 - Installation of new brake pads or shoes

 - Resurfacing or replacement of brake rotors or drums

 - Brake bleeding

 - Replacement of brake lines, hoses, or other brake components

 Over time, brake fluid can become contaminated as moisture builds up.
 Most brake components contain copper and when copper is exposed to moisture, it begins to erode.
 As brake components erode particles can begin to contaminate the brake fluid.
 Contaminated fluid can affect the performance of your brakes and potentially damage your braking system.
 During your free brake inspection, a Tire and Auto Service Professional will inspect and test your brake fluid to determine if it needs to be changed.
 If the brake fluid test detects impurities it is time for a brake fluid exchange.

 Brake bleeding becomes necessary when air gets into your brake fluid line.
 This can be caused by a leak, overrunning of the master cylinder, or simply from having work done on your brakes.
 If air makes its way into your brake fluid line, it causes your brake pedal to have a soft, spongy feeling when you press down on it.
 If you are experiencing this when braking, you may need brake bleeding to correct the problem.